 Use Trackpad Handwriting to write Chinese or Cantonese on Mac

-When Trackpad Handwriting is on, macOS recognizes strokes as you draw them on the trackpad, and shows matching characters and punctuation symbols in a single row on top, with the closest match in the upper-left corner.
+After you set up a Handwriting input source, when the Trackpad Handwriting window is active, macOS recognizes strokes as you draw them on the trackpad.
+The window shows matching characters and punctuation symbols in a single row on top, with the closest match in the upper-left corner.

 Note: When the Trackpad Handwriting window is open, you can’t see or move the pointer on the screen.
 To use the pointer without closing the window, press the Esc (Escape) key.

-In an app, click where you want the Chinese words to appear in a document (so you see the insertion point).
+In an app, click where you want the characters to appear in a document (so you see the insertion point).

 Use your finger to draw a character or a punctuation symbol on the trackpad.